CleverCloud/logstash-example/README.md

 ## Configuration

-### Create Elastic Stack (ES) addon
+### Create Elastic Stack (ES) and MYSQL addons

 #### Connect your apps

 You'll need to connect your app to the ES on Clever Cloud.
-Follow these steps to connect your app deployed on Clever Cloud to ES:
+Follow these steps to connect your app deployed on Clever Cloud to ES and MYSQL:

 #### From the Clever Cloud Console